Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Declarations

+\textbf{Ethical approval} This research received an Institutional Review Board (IRB) exemption under the regulations of the authors' institution due to its low risk and did not require additional independent review\cite{Waseda_University_Research_Ethics_2025}.

+\textbf{Human participants or animals} This study involved human participants in a low-risk user study conducted in accordance with institutional ethical guidelines.
+No animal subjects were involved.

-While the user studies conducted in this study were exempt from ethical review by our institution, we proactively implemented measures to ensure participant's rights.
-Participants were provided with written consent detailing our privacy policy, including the purpose and disclosure of the experiment data, before the study commenced.
-No personally identifiable information was collected in the questionnaires.
-Additionally, the collected data will be securely stored and destroyed after three years.
+\textbf{Informed consent} All participants provided written informed consent before taking part in the study.
+The consent form detailed the purpose, data usage, and privacy policy of the experiment.
+No personally identifiable information was collected, and all data will be securely stored and destroyed after three years.